httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### EdDSA using curve edwards25519 {#method-ed25519}

-To sign using this algorithm, the signer applies the `Ed25519` algorithm {{Section 5.1.6 of RFC8032}} with the signer's private signing key and the signature base ({{create-sig-input}}).
+To sign using this algorithm, the signer applies the `Ed25519` algorithm defined in {{Section 5.1.6 of RFC8032}} with the signer's private signing key and the signature base ({{create-sig-input}}).
 The signature base is taken as the input message (`M`) with no pre-hash function.
 The signature is a 64-octet concatenation of `R` and `S` as specified in {{Section 5.1.6 of RFC8032}}, and this is taken as a byte array for the HTTP message signature output used in {{sign}}.

-To verify using this algorithm, the signer applies the `Ed25519` algorithm {{Section 5.1.7 of RFC8032}} using the public key portion of the verification key material (`A`) and the signature base re-created as described in {{verify}}.
+To verify using this algorithm, the signer applies the `Ed25519` algorithm defined in {{Section 5.1.7 of RFC8032}} using the public key portion of the verification key material (`A`) and the signature base re-created as described in {{verify}}.
 The signature base is taken as the input message (`M`) with no pre-hash function.
 The signature to be verified is processed as the 64-octet concatenation of `R` and `S` as specified in {{Section 5.1.7 of RFC8032}}.
 The results of the verification function indicate if the signature presented is valid.